TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/do_now.md

 ## Copyright Note

-The above is taken from the earsketch teaching resources.
+The above is taken from the Earsketch teaching resources.